These salmon fish cakes use fresh salmon fillets and are a great way to get the family to eat more fish. This recipe works equally well with trout.

 Meanwhile, cook the potato in a saucepan of boiling salted water until tender.
 Drain, mash well with the butter and stir in the tartare sauce and lemon zest.

 Flake the salmon away from the skin and add to the potato mixture along with the peas and spring onions.
-Carefully fold the vegetables and salmon into the potato mixture until just combined (try not to the break up the salmon flakes).
+Carefully fold the salmon into the potato mixture until just combined (try not to the break up the salmon flakes).
 Chill in the fridge for 10 minutes.

 Meanwhile, place the egg, flour and breadcrumbs in three wide, shallow dishes.
 Preheat the oven to 220C/200C Fan/Gas 7 and line a baking tray with baking paper.
 Remove the chilled fishcake mixture from the fridge and carefully shape into four smooth patties.
 Coat each patty first in the flour, then the egg, then the breadcrumbs.
 Use one hand for the dry ingredients and another for the wet to stop you getting breadcrumbs on your fingers!